Manas-Shankar/Drum_kit/README.md

 # Drum_kit
-A drum kit created using javascript(Jquery), HTML and CSS
+A drum kit created using javascript, HTML and CSS